 Keep in mind you can use any of the number types above as VoIP numbers.
 In other words, you can own a toll-free VoIP number or a local VoIP number — or even have both on the same account.

-Plus, phone services like OpenPhone make it so you can easily call and text from a business VoIP phone number using your computer, laptop, smartphone, or tablet.
+Plus, phone services like OpenPhone allow you to easily call and text from a business VoIP phone number using your computer, laptop, smartphone, or tablet.
 This means you don’t need to buy expensive hardware, and you don’t have to stay tied down to your desk.

 Typical cost: $15-$25 per user per month (pricing varies by provider)

-If you’re looking to test out more than one phone solution before moving forward, let’s compare six of the top business phone systems below.
+If you’re looking to test out more than one phone solution before moving forward, you can compare six of the top business phone systems below.

 Provider | Price | Unlimited calling to US & Canada | SMS/MMS to US & Canada | Shared phone numbers | Additional phone numbers |